 Healthcare systems also need a way to immediately diagnose and instantly reveal hidden access risks in their organization.
 Arming themselves with actionable information enables health systems to put a plan in place to effectively address their biggest identity risks.
 This is applicable not only to the risk that is easy to identify, but to access risk that is hidden from direct view or generated in a complex, dynamic environment.

-#2: Leveraging Intelligent Role-Based Access
+#2: Leveraging Role-Based Access

 Healthcare organizations can simplify the complexity of access management by taking an approach where it’s easy to see what roles belong together.
 Think of a role as a collection of access privileges typically defined around a job title or job function.
 A role-based approach means identifying and grouping common access privileges together across individual users ahead of time so that they can be easily used to mitigate risk and improve efficiencies.

 Using roles, healthcare organizations can have solid, predefined, and preapproved access policies in place, and know specifically which access privileges each person needs and what access to remove—reducing the time needed to onboard clinicians without introducing the risk of overprovisioning.
-And with the ability to now automatically generate and prioritize lists of intelligently proposed roles, healthcare organizations can enforce least privileged access and easily adopt a role-based approach for their identity governance programs.
+And with the ability to now automatically generate and prioritize lists of intelligently proposed roles, healthcare organizations can enforce least privilege access and easily adopt a role-based approach for their identity governance programs.
 This enables them to focus on role definitions rather than individual users, improving the speed of providing access as well as bolstering organizational security.

 #3: Simplifying Access Management Complexity